 Here’s how it works: The first zone is a flash zone where it heats up rapidly, becoming 50% hotter than the rest of the dryer.
 It’ll evaporate water from water-based inks quickly, then dwell for an extended period of time in the second zone at its cure temperature.
 Combined with the forced air technology, the dryer achieves great results.

 Don’t have the space for a forced air conveyor?
 Use a forced-air flash instead.

 CURING VIA FLASH UNIT

-With the Riley Hopkins Air Flash Dryer, the flash pushes hot air over the whole print, distributing the heat more evenly without burning the shirt or wooden platen.
+Not every shop has the budget or space to accommodate a conveyor dryer.
+No need to worry; a forced air flash dryer will still get the job done.
+The flash pushes hot air over the whole print, distributing the heat more evenly without burning the shirt or wooden platen.
 Not only does it evaporate the water from the ink, but it also removes moisture from cotton garments.
-Jonathan Overmyer of Golden Press Studio has noticed that he's able to shorten the dwell time in his conveyor dryer due to the air forced flash.
-Small ways to help speed up production will make a large impact in the long run.

 Curing with a flash dryer isn’t the most efficient way to cure during production, but many small shops use this tool to cure until they need to expand.

 Not sure if your prints will cure adequately?
 Use Warp Drive in your prints for curing insurance.
 Warp Drive is a water-based ink additive that chemically cures ink over a 48-hour period.
 Simply mix it into inks, print like normal, and let the garment sit for a couple of days.

 This option is great for printers using a forced air flash dryer.
 Adding Warp Drive to the ink will mean that any spots that don’t get cured by the flash will cure over 48 hours.
 It’s that extra security that your prints will turn out great.